marinednadude/OSU-Machida-metazoan-18S-V8-PCR/NOAA-PMEL-OME-OSU-Machida-Metazoan-18S-V8-PCR-Protocol-BeBOP.md

 ### Method Description and Rationale

 This primers were chosen because they are used by the Arctic Marine Biodiveristy Observation Netowrk (AMBON) as well as MBON, a leader in the field of eDNA research and an important partner in the Arctic/Alaska region, to generate marine eDNA time series.
-Work was completed at _______________.
+Work was completed at the Center for Quantitative Life Sciences (CQLS) at Oregon State University (OSU) as they were able to continue labwork during the pandemic.

 This amplification protocol is accessible to most molecular biology labs.

 ### Spatial Coverage and Environment(s) of Relevance

-This protocol has been used to amplify extracted DNA from thousands of filtered sea water samples taken from coastal stations off the western coast of North America in the Northeastern Pacific Ocean, Bering Sea and Arctic Ocean (primarily off California, Oregon, Washington, and Alaska).
+This protocol has been standardized by CQLS OSU and been used on hundreds of DNA samples taken from coastal stations off the western coast of North America in the Northeastern Pacific Ocean, Bering Sea and Arctic Ocean (primarily off California, Oregon, Washington, and Alaska).
 Samples collected range in depth from surface ocean (epipelagic biome) to just off bottom (benthic biome) at varying distances from shore (coastal to off-shelf).

 ### Personnel Required